-What is the eIDAS regulation?
+What is the eIDAS Regulation?

-The Electronic Identification, Authentication, and Trust Services (eIDAS) regulation is one of the most impactful and comprehensive laws in the European Union (EU).
+The Electronic Identification, Authentication, and Trust Services (eIDAS) Regulation is one of the most impactful and comprehensive laws in the European Union (EU).
 Under eIDAS, any EU citizen can use their country’s national electronic identification scheme and generate electronic signatures in any EU country without complication.

 But what exactly is eIDAS?
 How does it work?
 And, most importantly, what can your organization do to manage it?